How Can I Tell If I’m Addicted?

 The Behavioral Signs of Addiction

-When people become addicted to drugs, their behaviors change.
-Since their feelings, emotions, and priorities change, this makes sense.
-Some of the common symptoms are
+When people become addicted to drugs, their behaviors change, along with their feelings, emotions, and priorities.
+Some of the common behavioral symptoms include:

 - No longer caring about your physical appearance or hygiene

-- Acting secretively in order to hide substance abuse—or the extent of it—from others
+- Acting secretively to hide substance abuse—or the extent of it—from others

 - Using drugs even when you are by yourself